 New models are more efficient.

-Manufacturers are constantly making new models that are improvements of the past ones.
+Manufacturers are constantly making new models that are improvements to the past ones.
 One of the key improvements is efficiency.
 Generally, new air conditioners use less electricity to generate the same amount of cooling than their old counterparts.
 On the other hand, new models vary in efficiency, too, and the most efficient models are expected to be the most expensive.

 So, the less electricity an AC model consumes the higher its SEER rating.
-SEER means seasonal energy efficiency ratio, which is the ratio of the cooling output within a cooling season to the energy input in the same period.
+SEER means the seasonal energy efficiency ratio, which is the ratio of the cooling output within a cooling season to the energy input in the same period.
 Your old air conditioner was probably rated 8 or 9 SEER.
 Today’s models have a rating of at least 13.

 But don’t buy the model with the highest SEER rating just yet.
 Shop around.
 Compare the price of the unit with the energy savings, in the long run, to see if it’s worth your money.